 You’ve probably seen these types of posts on travel blogs before, but the Portuguese case is a particular one.
-Which ties in very well with some of the things I talked about in a previous interview about TEMA magazine and Lisbon by the way.
+This ties in very well with some of the things I talked about in a previous interview about TEMA magazine and Lisbon, by the way.

 There seems to be the general assumption that those who travel are rich, selfish, careless, lazy.
 God forbid you actually travel and write about it!
 Gasp! *enter all the not-a-real-job memes*

-So, this post started as a Facebook thread, half-serious, half-joke.
+So, this post started as a Facebook thread, half-serious, half-joking.
 And the more we wrote, the more we realized we had the same questions popping up.
-Unconformists and untraditional career choices will always raise questions.
-We’ve developed a thick-enough skin to let some slide, and to the others, we answer with our best sense of humor.
+Untraditional career choices will always raise questions.
+We’ve developed a thick enough skin to let some slide, and to the others, we answer with our best sense of humor.

 Oh!
 I almost forgot!
 In Portugal, workers get 22 paid vacation days a year.
 This, my dear readers from elsewhere in the world, seems to put non-frequent travelers in the most suspicious mode.
 Hence, the question pops up A LOT!

 Behold, people, it’s August.
 Summer is here in full (in the North hemisphere), so let’s welcome it with some light reading.